cda-gti-upm/VideoSpectrogram/Readme.md

 ![alt text](./screenshots/interface_option1.png)

 First, we have a geoophone selector, channel selector and start and end dates selector.
 Theese selectors are used to read new data.
-If the user wishes to do so, after selecting the parameters, the button 'Read new data' must be pressed.
+If the user wishes to do so, after selecting the parameters, the button 'Update data' must be pressed.

 There is also a button 'Export in SVG'.
 After pressing it, all the figures on the screen will be exported to the folder (`exports/`) on the project directory.